-Unfortunately our Rhein day cruise, that was supposed to leave at 9 am to 8 pm, was called off, because of the drought.
+Unfortunately our Rhine day cruise, that was supposed to leave at 9 am to 8 pm, was called off, because of the drought.
 So we looked at alternatives for the day.

 We sat on the patio at one of the cafes at the landing when I had the idea to check into the Moselle cruise.
-Koblenz is where both rivers Rhine and Moselle meet.
-Because the Mosel has locks and dams, the water level was fine for ship travel.
+Koblenz is where both rivers Rhine and Mosel meet.
+Because the Moselle (in German Mosel) has locks and dams, the water level was fine for ship travel.
 We were told the cruise will take from 9.45 am to 4 pm.
 We decided to buy the one way ticket, and take the train back.
 It turned out it was a lengthy ride, but spending time with family on the boat, the views of the Mosel vineyards and couple castles on the way, time went by fast.

 On the Cruise we were provided with snacks, sandwiches, and drinks, and of course Mosel wine.
 I missed the Goethe ship on the Rhein cruise the year before, that had a full Restaurant menu.